Collection Development Policies

 Specific Policies, Statements, and Collections:

 Gifts: The Libraries does not accept gifts of books, journals, magazines, and other materials except those that might enhance our unique holdings in Special Collections and Archives.
 The Libraries still welcomes gifts written by CSU faculty.
 For further information, please see: Policy for Accepting Gifts.

 University Archives: This collection includes historic photographs, faculty and alumni papers, and the records of Colorado State University.
 Two major archive collections are 1) Water Resources Archive and 2) Agriculture and Natural Resources Archive.
 For policies regarding the libraries’ rare books and unique monographs, please refer to the Special Collections Development Policy.
 For archival materials falling outside of the areas of water, agriculture, natural resources or CSU history please refer to the Manuscripts Collection Development Policy.

-Local Digital Collections: The Libraries has created a digital repository to house the scholarship, research, and creative works of CSU faculty, students and academic staff.
+Local Digital Collections: The Libraries has created a digital repository, Mountain Scholar, to house the scholarship, research, and creative works of CSU faculty, students and academic staff.
 The institutional repository includes CSU electronic theses and dissertations published from 2010 to the present.
 The Libraries also participates in a shared services initiative with the University of Colorado.